How a Full Home Siding Replacement Affects Your Interior

 Siding replacement materials outside a house

-Your home’s siding does more for your home than merely providing it with a pleasant exterior appearance.
+Your home’s siding does more than merely provide it with a pleasant exterior appearance.
 When properly installed and maintained, your siding protects your exterior surfaces from environmental threats such as moisture, sunlight, pests, and wind.
 And as it turns out, your home’s interior benefits from sturdy siding as well.
 After all, the more protected your home is from the outside, the more secure it is on the inside, too.
-Receiving brand new siding will also affect your interior spaces -- it’s all connected, for better and for worse.
-Here’s how a full home siding replacement job affects your interior both during and after the process so you know what to expect.
+Adding brand-new siding will also affect your interior spaces; it’s all connected, for better and for worse.
+Here’s how a full home siding replacement job affects your interior both during and after the process, so you know what to expect.

 What to Know About Siding Replacements